InvadingOctopus/comedot/README.md

 > [!TIP]
 > * Try the existing `game-lab` branch as an example to experiment in.
-> * Create subfolders for your game in the existing folder structure like `/Assets/YourGame/` and `/Scenes/YourGame/` to organize your game-specific files and keep them separate from the framework to avoid accidental overwriting.
+> * Create subfolders for your game in the existing folder structure like `/Assets/YourGame/` and `/Scenes/YourGame/` to organize your game-specific files separately from the framework and avoid accidental conflicts.

-🧩 Whenever your game needs an object or "actor" which has to react to events, such as a player or enemy character, or is made up of "behaviors" which could be reused for other objects:
+🧩 Whenever your game needs an "actor" which has to react to events, such as a player or enemy character, or an object with "behaviors" which could be reused for other objects, like interactive items:
-1. Create a new `Entity` scene or node (a Node2D/CharacterBody2D/Area2D/etc/ with the `Entity.gd` script attached)
+1. Create a new `Entity` scene or node (a Node2D/CharacterBody2D/Area2D/etc. with the `Entity.gd` script attached)
 2. Add `Component` child nodes to the entity.
 A component is a Node/Node2D/Area2D/etc. with a script which extends the `Component` class.
 3. Modify component parameters in the editor's inspector.